karri-sek/product-services/README.md

     2. Assumed 0.00 as default value to the keys with empty strings a values.
     3. Use BigDecimal as the type for the price values as they have decimal values, I feel BigDecimal is better then float.

+#### Note:
+the api returns valid json objects but the key `now` on objects has `string` value and on some objects it has `json object` example.
+`"now":"59.00"` on one JSON object `"now":{"from":"55.00","to":"100.00"}` on one JSON object, this behaviour forced me to use `JSONNode` as type of this field.